 As a result of the second nation-wide lockdown, all clubs were closed again from 2nd of November 2020.
 LifeFit quickly responded with prepared measures (e.g. short-time work in all clubs, simplified compensation tools etc.) and the industry-wide cooperation accelerated.
-After a dozen of clubs (primary in Hessen) were able to reopen for some weeks in March/April 2021 before they had to close again, all of our studios are operating again since mid of June 2021, including the first Barry's in Germany / Frankfurt.
+After a dozen of clubs (primary in Hessen) were able to reopen for some weeks in March/April 2021 before they had to close again, all of our studios are operating again since mid of June 2021, including the first Barry's in Germany / Frankfurt and the second one in Berlin (opening in Sep 21).